 The estimated time required to engineer, permit, and construct the facilities described above is at least 9 months.
+Therefore, it is not feasible to implement the upgrades required to interconnect the project by the requested in-service date.

 The Network Upgrades recommended for full delivery of the generation on a firm basis consist of the following: